Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \subsubsection{Assimilation}

 Opinion assimilation assumes that individuals continuously influence each other, leading to a decrease in their opinion difference \cite{hovland_assimilation_1957}.
 In models of continuous opinion dynamics, this means that the opinion moves towards the message to decrease the discrepancy between them.
-However, continuous opinion dynamics models often consider that individuals process more than one message.
-Then assimilation is typically implemented either through opinion averaging \cite{french_formal_1956,harary_criterion_1959,lehrer_rational_1981,degroot_reaching_1974} or a diffusive coupling scheme between agents \cite{abelson_mathematical_1967,taylor_towards_1968}.
+These models often also consider that individuals process more than one message.
+Then, assimilation is typically implemented either through opinion averaging \cite{french_formal_1956,harary_criterion_1959,lehrer_rational_1981,degroot_reaching_1974} or a diffusive coupling scheme between agents \cite{abelson_mathematical_1967,taylor_towards_1968}.
 Forming a new opinion as the average opinion of others can be derived from the psychological theory of information integration of attitudes and social judgments \cite{anderson_integration_1971}.
 Other psychological reasons for assimilation can be normative pressure for conformity \cite{asch_opinions_1955}, or the reduction of cognitive dissonance regarding the opinions of others \cite{festinger_theory_1957}.

-In binary or multistate opinion models, assimilation manifests as a tendency to adopt an opinion of a peer, such as in the classical voter model \cite{holley_ergodic_1975} or the multistate voter model \cite{bohme_fragmentation_2012, starnini_ordering_2012}.
-When individuals process more than one binary opinion of their peers, assimilation can take the form of adopting the majority's opinion \cite{galam_majority_1986}.
-When the opinion space is a discrete ordered scale, assimilation can also be the adoption of an opinion closer to the message instead of adopting the message itself.
-It is worth recalling that, as we noted in \sref{subsubsec:opinion-mesures}, binary opinions are also used in models of social response.
-Within this subfield of social psychology, the tendency to adopt the opinion of a peer is referred to as conformity \cite{nail_proposal_2013}.
+In binary or multistate opinion models, assimilation manifests as a tendency to adopt an opinion of a peer, such as in the classical (\sref{sec:voter_model}) and multistate (\sref{sec:MSVM}) voter models.
+When individuals process more than one binary opinion, assimilation can take the form of adopting the majority's opinion (\sref{sec:majority_rule}).
+In multidimensional models, opinions might align in one dimension \cite{axelrod_dissemination_1997}, or get closer to each other in a multidimensional vector space \cite{peralta_multidimensional_2024}.
+Indeed, when the opinion space is a discrete ordered scale, assimilation can be the adoption of an opinion closer to the message, instead of the message itself.
+It is worth recalling that, as noted in \sref{subsubsec:opinion-mesures}, binary opinions are also used in models of social response.
+In social psychology, the tendency to adopt the opinion of a peer is referred to as conformity \cite{nail_proposal_2013}.